 In order to protect and have rights over a trademark in Colombia, it has to be registered locally through the Superintendence of Commerce and Industry (SIC).
-This service includes:
+This offering includes:

 Search Report In Colombia: reports are only offered for word elements.
 Delivery time: 5 business days (approx.).
 Includes one class.

 Application: Approximate process duration for straightforward cases is 4 months.
-Includes one class.
+Price is for a single trademark and one class.

-Prices expressed are for straightforward cases and include all official and professional fees.
-The prices do not include responses to office actions (e.g. examiner’s refusal), defenses from third-party pre- or post-registration oppositions or responses to cancellation actions.
+Prices expressed are for straightforward cases and do not include official SIC fees of about USD 400.
+Price does not include complex responses to office actions (e.g. examiner’s refusal), defenses from third-party pre- or post-registration oppositions or responses to cancellation actions.

 Colombia is also a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.

 If you register a combined trademark (which includes both word elements and figurative elements) in Colombia, the exclusive right to use the trademark is limited to a use of the trademark in the exact configuration or way in which it was filed and registered.
 If you wish to use the word element of your trademark separately from the logo (or vice versa), it is recommended you register for another trademark including only the word or figurative elements you wish to use and protect separately.

 Nevertheless, if a third party eventually intends to register or use a trademark for similar goods or services that include a primary or distinct part or a portion of your trademark, you will have the right to oppose the application based on confusing similarity.
 Probabilities of success for an opposition will vary in each case depending on the circumstances.

 Opposition actions against trademarks in Colombia may be presented within thirty (30) business days from the date the application is published in the local trademark gazette.